 We have a well-quipped and well-stocked learning commons.
 Each year students at all grade levels are involved in activities that help them learn how to use the time.
-Students are encouraged to use the area during the day and after school until 4:00 pm.

 Books are normally loaned for a period of two weeks.
 Students failing to return overdue materials have restricted borrowing privileges and are billed for books after a period of time.